About Studio Incamminati

 Students attend visual art class twice per week.
 Elements and principles of art such as: line, form, symmetry, texture and repetition are used as foundation to explore a variety of mediums, subject matter and artistic movements.
 Students make cross-curricular connections between themes in their homerooms and projects in the art studio as we explore art from around the world, both past and present.

 Students build on previous skills to create unique and inventive works of art.
 Emphasis is put on craftsmanship and proper usage of materials as students are encouraged to take great pride in their work.
 In-class projects are supported by a number of field trips and school-wide art exhibits throughout the year.

 Upper School Visual Arts

 Doane Academy’s art department not only educates the novice “artist” but also provides opportunities for the serious art students to further develop their skills.
-Our students participate in local, county and state exhibitions where they regularly win awards at the New Jersey County and State levels.
+Our Upper School students participate in local, county and state exhibitions where they regularly win awards at the New Jersey County and State levels.

 The innovative partnership between Doane Academy and Studio Incamminati, School for Contemporary Realist Art , founded by the Leona and the late Nelson Shanks (world renowned painter of Presidents, popes, princesses, and more), offers students benefits that go far beyond the art room.
 Taught by instructors from the studio, students participate in drawing and painting.
 Students draw at the easel, abstracting from nature to learn the techniques of gesture, blocking-in using straight lines and angles, seeing shapes in perspective, understanding relative value fields, structural drawing and color study.
 Critiques are used to discuss student work upon its completion.